SumedhaZaware/Database-Management-Systems-SPPU-2019-Pattern/README.md

     f.
 Write PL/SQL block using explicit cursor: Cursor FOR Loop for following requirements: College has decided to mark all those students detained (D) who are having attendance less than 75%.
 Whenever such an update takes place, a record for the same is maintained in the D_Stud table.

+7. **Assignment-7**

+    a.
+Write an update, delete the trigger on clientmstr table.
+The System should keep track of the records that ARE BEING updated or deleted.
+The old value of updated or deleted records should be added to the audit_trade table. (separate implementation using both row and statement triggers)
+    b.
+Write a before trigger for Insert, update event considering following requirement: **Emp(e_no, e_name, salary)**
+        - Trigger action should be initiated when salary is tried to be inserted is less than Rs.
+50,000/-
+        - Trigger action should be initiated when salary is tried to be updated for a value less than Rs.
+50,000/- Action should be a rejection of update or Insert operation by displaying an appropriate error message